mikera/core.matrix/README.md

  - https://github.com/mikera/matrix-api/blob/master/src/main/clojure/core/matrix/examples.clj

-The idea is to provide a common abstraction for matrix maths in Clojure, independent of underlying implementations.
-If it works, there would be an option to propose this library to be part of Clojure contrib as `core.matrix`.
+The idea is to provide a common and idiomatic abstraction for matrix maths in Clojure, independent of underlying implementations.
+The plan is to develop this into an official Clojure Contrib language extension as `core.matrix`.

 Key objectives:

  - Provide a clear, standard API / abstraction for matrix and vector maths in Clojure
- - Enable support for different underlying matrix library implementations
+ - Enable pluggable support for different underlying matrix library implementations
+ - Provide a general purpose n-dimensional array implementation (NumPy style)
- - Provide a base layer for other projects (e.g. Incanter)
+ - Provide a foundation layer for other projects (e.g. Incanter)
  - Maintain good performance wherever possible

 Example implementations we might want to support: